Red-X-Projects/Trivia/README.md

 * 2.0.1
     * Next Update release: may 30 2018
 ```
-`2.0.1 Trivia Notes:`;
+2.0.1 Trivia Notes:
 * FIXED: Huge trivia error, Points doubler questions.
     * The error occurs when there are more players that answer correct within the question time.
     * The second player gets 1.5 times the points instead of 0.5.
     * The third gets 1.33 times the points instead of 0.33 etc
+    * This is now 100% fixed.

 * UPGRADE: Theme and bug fix.
-* Theme is upgraded and bugs are fixed.
+    * theme is upgraded and bugs are fixed.

 * ADD: Donation jackpot
     * 250 points is added in pot for every question that is answered correctly.
+    * 1000 points is added if its happy hour, all donations are from the bot not the users points.
+    * Family feud bonus will also donate to the !steal Pot

 * ADD: happy hour.
     * Happy hour will dubble points on questions and jackpot if answer is right.
     * happy hour starts every 3 hours for 1 hour, To see timers typ: !happyhour
+    * if answer points are 500 and the happy hour bones is 700 you got a total of 1200 points.

 * ADD: More bonus.
     * Everyone will now get bonus if rise in: CPM, Hof, Speed list.

 * ADD: Left or Right
     * Left or Right is a mini game that can popup randomly
     * You need to make a choice !left Or !right, bot will make a randomly choice what side will win.

 * ADD: Daily reward system
     * Daily bonus everyday on joining the room
     * When joining the room you will get 5 daily reward tickets
     * To use the tickets typ !daily
     *  Things you can win in daily: Trivia points 90%, Lucky-Tickets 40%, Silver-hammer: 20%, Brown-hammer: 10%.

 ```
 * 1.1.1
     * ADD: Bonus games (Frenzy and Roa)